Leonard Abbeduto, Ph.D., IDDRC Director

 UC Davis MIND Institute

 Dr. LaSalle is a professor in the Department of Medical Microbiology and Immunology.
 She has expertise in epigenetics, molecular biology, genomics, and bioinformatics.
 She also serves as Associate Director of Genomics at the Genome Center and Deputy Director of the Environmental Health Sciences Center and is a long-time member of the MIND Institute faculty.
-Dr. LaSalle has developed a collaborative and interdisciplinary research program in epigenomics in neurodevelopmental disorders, and she is an internationally known expert on molecular mechanisms of environmental epigenetics.
+Dr. LaSalle has developed a collaborative and interdisciplinary research program in epigenomics in neurodevelopmental disabilities, and she is an internationally known expert on molecular mechanisms of environmental epigenetics.
 She is also the Associate Director of Genomics at the Genome.
 Dr. LaSalle’s laboratory also has expertise and equipment required for molecular assays, including DNA pyrosequencing for methylation analyses, chromatin immunoprecipitation, and fluorescence in situ hybridization.

 Biological and Molecular Analysis Core, Neuroimaging Director